robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 - Only target iPhone?
 Only make allowances for e.g. iPad if there's time.
 Different screen sizes should be accommodated.
 Check on SE and Max versions.
 - Git - master branch will suffice for now.
 No need for more advanced strategy.  .gitignore doesn't exclude .DS_Store

 ## Plan of attack

 - Icon
     - Quick search doen't throw up anything large enough.
 Playstore.
 Good enough for now.
 Converted and added.
 - Updated .gitignore
 - Bring the README and wireframe into the project for ease of access.
 - Design screens.
-The first two initially, to then unblock login functionality
+The first two initially, to then unblock login functionality.
+Eschew niceties - floating placeholders, fonts etc.
+- Grabbed webfonts, converted from `.woff` to `.ttf`, added to app, restyled app text.

+## Notes

+- Bug in textField/shouldChangeCharactersIn on simulator...
+- Test on real device... iPhone needs updated to iOS17... tick, tick, tick
+- Invalid credentials cause 5min lockout.

+## TODO

+- Email validation
+- Floating placeholders
+- Font